survive-the-century/survive-the-century/terms-of-service.md

 ## Links to other websites

-Our service may contain links to other web sites or services that are not owned or controlled by us.
-We have no control over, and assume no responsibility for, the content, privacy policies or practices of any third party web site or service.
+Our service may contain links to other websites or services that are not owned or controlled by us.
+We have no control over, and assume no responsibility for, the content, privacy policies or practices of any third party website or service.

 ## Limited liability